hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-card-reader.markdown

 ---
-title: Best USB-C SD or MicroSD card reader
+title: Best USB-C SD or MicroSD card reader for MacBook Pro
 description: The USB-C card readers which I would buy
 date: 2016-10-10 20:43:52
 category: articles